 Just off the Sorrento peninsula lies one of Italy’s most famous islands, Capri.
 The delicious food, incredible shopping, and stunning views keep visitors returning to this chic oasis.
 While the town of Capri is known to be a destination for the rich and famous, you must also visit the island’s other town with a more local atmosphere called Ana Capri.
 You can take a chair lift to the top of Monte Solaro in Ana Capri and marvel at the natural beauty of the sapphire sea and the amazing Faraglioni.

 Ischia is a large volcanic island in the Gulf of Naples, known as the “Green Island.”
 Only a one-hour ferry ride from Naples, you will find natural hot springs and large sandy beaches on this lush island.
 What makes Ischia special is its authenticity of Italian island life.
 Take a spin on land with Personalized Italy in a stylish Ape Calessino to soak in the magic.

 Another treasure located in the Bay of Naples is the tiny island of Procida.
-If you’re looking to escape mass tourism the friendly villages, bright colorful houses, and slow life in Procida are for you.
+If you’re looking to escape mass tourism this is the place to go.
+There are friendly villages, bright colorful houses, and slow life in Procida.
 This secret destination is so special that it has earned the title of Italy’s Capital of Culture for 2022.

 Reggia di Caserta

 After a 30-minute drive outside of Naples, you’ll reach the opulent 18th-century Baroque Palace, Reggia di Caserta.
 This incredible palace is rich in history, spectacular grounds, and an elaborate art collection.
 Just behind the palace, you’ll find impeccably groomed gardens inspired by the Park of Versailles called the Caserta Palace Park.